-We are now accepting applications for the 2019-2020 DH Fellows Cohort.
-More information in our CFP announcement or below.
+We are now accepting applications for the 2020-2021 Digital Humanities Fellowship Cohort.

 Fellows join our vibrant community, have a voice in intellectual programming for the Scholars’ Lab, make use of our dedicated grad office, and participate in one formal colloquium at the Library per fellowship year.
 As such, students are expected to be in residence on Grounds for the duration of the fellowship.